jacobkap/crimebythenumbers/docs/pdf-tables.md

 #> [6] "                                                             Apprehensions"
 ```

 Notice that there is a lot of empty white space at the beginning of the rows.
 We want to get rid of that to make our next steps easier.
-We can use `trimws()` and put the entire "sector_profile" data in the () and it'll remove any white space that is at the beginning or end of the string.
+We can use `trimws()` and put the entire *sector_profile* data in the () and it'll remove any white space that is at the beginning or end of the string.

 ```r